jdkandersson/OpenAlchemy/docs/source/index.rst

 Getting Started
 ---------------

-If you have the following openapi specification:
+If you have the following OpenAPI specification:

 .. literalinclude:: ../../examples/simple-example-spec.yml